rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ff02::2 ip6-allrouters
 ```

-Once you have finished testing and are ready to take things live for everyone, you will need to add this host to a DNS server.
-You could do this by using a [Private DNS Server](../dns/private_dns_server_using_bind.md), or a public-facing DNS server.
+Once you have finished testing and are ready to take things live for everyone, you must add this host to a DNS server.
+You could use a [Private DNS Server](../dns/private_dns_server_using_bind.md), or a public-facing DNS server.

 ## Starting `httpd`